GhostWriters/DockSTARTer/docs/apps/guacamole.md

 ## Description

-Guacamole is a Docker container for [Apache Guacamole](https://guacamole.apache.org/), a client-less remote desktop gateway.
+[Guacamole](https://guacamole.apache.org/) is a client-less remote desktop gateway.
 It supports standard protocols like VNC, RDP, and SSH over HTML5.

 ## Install/Setup